roysubs/new_linux/0-games/0-tmux-expect-moria/0-readme.txt

-This script will demonstrate automating stat dice rolling to get a very high INT for a character (i.e. for a mage) in Moria.
-The expect script will perform the keypresses in the tmux session that will run in the background (like a VM running in the background, though the tmux is a subshell of the current shell).
+This script will demonstrate automating stat dice rolling to get a very high INT for a mage character in Moria.
+The expect script will perform keypresses in a tmux session that runs in the background like a VM, though the tmux is a subshell process of the current shell.

 - Open a tmux session that will be used just to automate Moria.
 - Get to the dice roller screen ready to automate.